 What this blog is about: In The Art Garden blog, I hope to inspire parents, families, and educators with creative ideas, art activities, and information on children and learning.
 I’ll share and document art projects that I do with my children at home as well as in my classroom.

 I love nature and find so much inspiration from the elements around me.
 The majority of our art projects and activities we do involve getting outside, getting creative with what we have, or using nature as our subject matter…The Art Garden!

 What inspired this blog: I hung up my art teacher apron when my oldest was born.
 I needed a break from teaching and staying at home was a perfect opportunity.
 My Lila and I had a blast together and intoducing her to art activities was so much fun.
 We painted, played, collected treasures, cooked, read, did puzzles, and visited the library several times a week.

-However, when daughter #2 (Willa June) came around, I found myself just trying to survive when my precious Pearl would ask each day, “what project are we doing today?”.
-I’ll admit that most days, while adjusting to two kiddos, knee deep in laundry, sleep deprived, and a dozen other tasks to do, I just wanted to do the bare minimum or nothing at all.
-Getting out the supplies and dealing with the clean up after a project didn’t exactly appeal to me.
-Over time, things got easier and I’ve learned how to balance parenthood while also being able to provide creative opportunities.
+However, when daughter #2 came around, everything changed.
+I found myself just trying to survive and our projects and activites waned.
+I’ll admit that most days, while adjusting to two kiddos, knee-deep in laundry, sleep deprived, and a dozen other tasks to do, I just wanted to do the bare minimum or nothing at all.
+Getting out the materials and dealing with the clean up after a project didn’t exactly appeal to me.
+Over time, things got easier!
+I’ve learned along the way how to balance parenthood while also being able to provide creative opportunities.

 While there are still challenges, my girls are both at an age where we can do fun projects and activities together.
 We have so much fun and I want to share our experiences with others looking for creative inspiration.
-We don’t do art projects everyday but I try to make sure my girls have access to materials that they can be creative with independently whether it’s with simple drawing tools, playing with open ended toys, or getting outside and exploring nature.
-I’d love to share those ideas with you.
+We don’t do art projects everyday but I try to make sure my girls have access to materials that they can be creative with independently whether it’s with simple drawing tools, playing with open-ended toys, or getting outside and exploring nature.
+I’d love to share those ideas with you!